-Updated: Feb.
-19, 2018.
+Updated: Nov.
+23, 2018.
 Inshallah, more changes to the halal list will be made.
 Many halal restaurants are no longer in operation.
+I will work with the halal tours to find a new list of halal restaurants.

 Halal in Vietnam